Old Russian words and their meaning. Dictionary of obsolete words (based on works from the school curriculum)

 Unusual - not knowing customs, everyday rules, decency.

-Bela mozhaiskaya - an old Russian variety of bulk apples
+Bela Mozhaiskaya - an ancient Russian variety of bulk apples

-Belmes (Tatar "belmes") - you don't understand anything, you don't understand anything at all.
+Belmes (Tatar “belmes”) - you don’t understand anything, you don’t understand at all.

 Shameless - shameless.

-Becheva - strong rope, rope; rope pull - the movement of a vessel by a rope, which was pulled along the shore by people or horses.
+Becheva - a strong rope, rope; towline - the movement of a vessel with a towline, which was pulled along the shore by people or horses.

-A tag is a stick or plate on which marks and notes are placed with notches or paint.
+A tag is a stick or board on which signs and notes are placed with notches or paint.

 Biryuk is a beast, a bear.

-Broken loaves - whipped cream dough for rolls
+Broken loaves - dough for rolls whipped with cream

-To beat with a forehead - to bow low; to ask for something; present a gift, accompanying the offering with a request.
+To hit with the forehead is to bow low; ask for something; to offer a gift, accompanying the offering with a request.

-The Annunciation is a Christian holiday in honor of the Mother of God (March 25, O.S.).
+Annunciation is a Christian holiday in honor of the Virgin Mary (March 25, O.S.).

 Bo - for, because.